top of page

 main facility in Maynard.

-Please stop by to make a donation to help combat food insecurity in Massachusetts.
+Thank you to everyone who made a donation to help combat food insecurity in Massachusetts.

 Human Rights Tea and Climate For Freedom Award